HydraMeshnet/developer-portal/glossary.md

   - Knowing only the hash of a data you cannot guess the data itself.
   - Knowing both the hash and the data you cannot create a different data that hashes to the same number.

+> mudlee: is it similar to hashing?
+Also, I have no clue after reading the participants how the content id is connected here.
+Why we use it, for what purpose, when, etc.

 ## Claim

 A set of data that contains information about a subject entity.